Coronavirus (COVID-19) and animals

 The current spread of coronavirus (COVID-19) is due to transmission between people.

-Further studies are needed to understand if different animals could be affected by the virus.
+Worldwide, we are still learning about COVID-19 and further studies are needed to understand if and how different animals could be affected by the virus.

-For more information, visit the World Organisation for Animal Health.
+For more information, visit the Australian Government Animal Health Committee website.

 Animal owners should always use good hygiene practices, including washing their hands before and after touching animals, food or equipment.
 Producers are encouraged to implement a biosecurity plan if they don't already have one in place.

-The COVID-19 outbreak in people is different to the canine enteric coronavirus that only infects dogs and was recently confirmed in greyhounds in Queensland.
+The COVID-19 outbreak in people is different to the canine enteric coronavirus that only infects dogs.

 After your health and the health of your family, the welfare of your animals is paramount.

 As an animal owner, it's important that you provide for the welfare of your animals during COVID-19, but you need to do so in a way that adheres to advice and restrictions in place to protect human health.